Habitat Restoration in Priority Coastal Areas: Brandenburg Park

 Funding

-Brandenburg Park has received over $890,000 in funding from the Great Lakes Restoration Initiative (GLRI) from both the U.S. Environmental Protection Agency and the National Oceanic and Atmospheric Administration and the NOAA Non-AOC Grant.
+Brandenburg Park has received over $1.2 million in funding from the Great Lakes Restoration Initiative (GLRI), through a National Oceanic and Atmospheric Administration non-AOC Grant as well as a Regional Partnership between Great Lakes Commission and NOAA.
 GLRI is a federal program designed to protect and restore the largest system of fresh surface water in the world — the Great Lakes.

 For More Information